peterfarrar/principles-of-management-notes/notes_ch_04.md

 Boundaryless organization.
 Examples: Uber, Airbnb, Amazon, Reebok, Nike, Puma, Dell.
 Advantages:
-* Const savings
+* Cost savings
 * Decreased response time.
-* Access to more an ddiverse labor.
+* Access to more an diverse labor.
 * 24 hour workday.
 * Less damaging to the environment.

 Disadvantages:
 * Social isolation.
-* Limited communication can lead to lack of trust umong employees and between employees and the organization.
+* Limited communication can lead to lack of trust amoung employees and between employees and the organization.
 * Potentially reduced collaboration.

 1. Why does the matrix structure have a dual chain of command?